 Do you remember Cabbage Patch Kids?
 Maybe you adopted one of your own as a child or were among the parents who spent hours in line trying to buy one in the 80s.
 They were certainly a hit, but do they have any value to the doll collector?

 As popular as these huggable dolls were, Cabbage Patch Kids are not the most valuable dolls on the market.
 Only rare dolls have any real value to the collector.
-However, as they are introduced to a new generation, we may see that change.
+As they are introduced to a new generation, though, we may see that change.